RozaGkliva/ros2_serial/README.md

 - [x] license got messed up when the repository structure changed.
 TODO: FIX!
 - [x] Hydromasts have set serial ports, gps does not but has a serial hardware id
 - [ ] Clear buffer until recent message appears (there seem to be some old/incomplete packets in the buffer)

+# Notes
+- As of March 2024 the python package (ros2_pyserial) is no longer updated as the c++ version was more stable and at least twice as fast.
+- As of July 2024 the python package has been removed.